 Getting More Open House Sign-in Leads

-Not every person in your open house is going to be thrilled about sharing their info, but there are some tricks we’ve learned to solve this.
+Unfortunately not every person in your Open House is going to be thrilled about sharing their info so you can follow up with them and possibly nurture them to become either a client or referral source BUT there are some tricks to solve this.

 The way you approach an Open House visitor when trying to get them to sign-in depends on your style when it comes to meeting people for the first time.
 Here are two very different approaches: